"Let's Talk About" Series, Blog, Herbal Recipes, Herbalism, Natural Beauty, Recipe Box

 Let’s talk about Lavender

-When I think of lavender, I think of soap.
-Specifically, the little, purple, seashell-shaped soaps that lived in my grandmother’s soap dish in the main bathroom of the house.
-Those delicate little soaps were intended to be there for show, not for use.
+When I think of lavender, I first think of soap.
+Specifically, the little, purple, seashell-shaped soaps that lived in my grandmother’s soap dish in the main bathroom of the house are called to mind.
+Those delicate little soaps were intended as a display and not for use.
 They were so fancy and smelled so nice that I always wanted to break the rules and wash with them.

-Um…so don’t look at me to be much help here.
-I’ve killed every single lavender plant that I’ve tried to grow.
+It took me years to sort out how best to keep a lavender plant alive.
+I’ve killed almost every lavender plant that I’ve tried to grow.
 It’s quite frustrating!
 They’ll do well for a year or two and then poof – something happens and they just keel over dead in the summer or just never return in spring.

-I want to eventually figure out what I’m doing wrong because lavender is a great plant to have around.
-Bees and other pollinators love the tall, bobbing flowers heads, and it also makes particularly delicious honey!
+Lavender is a great plant to have around.
+Bees and other pollinators love the tall, bobbing flower heads, and the blossoms also make particularly delicious honey!
 I’ve also heard that it helps to keep deer away, but I haven’t put that to the test yet.